krbullock/vlad-hg/README.txt

 * sudo gem install vlad-hg

+== VARIABLES:

+hg_cmd::          The mercurial command to use.
+Defaults to 'hg'. queue_repo::      The location of the MQ repository to use for
+                  +:mercurial_queue+.
+Defaults to "#{repository}/.hg/patches".
+queue_revision::  The revision of the _patch queue_ repository to use.
+See
+                  below.

 == PATCH QUEUES:

 +vlad-hg+ supports deploying from a patch queue repository on top of the main